 We see it all the time: houses set up to generate multiple offers that don’t sell on Magic Offer Date.
 What could have gone wrong?

 - The Weather – Real estate is an extremely seasonal business – if the sun is shining, people are out buying homes.
 Rainy weekend?
 Your Realtor will be playing Angry Birds through your open house because all the Buyers stayed home.
-In 2012, the spring market started earlier than usual and it seems to be slowing down earlier too.
 What does that mean to you as a Seller?
 Fewer Buyers and less competition for your house.

-- You got Greedy – Yes, this spring has seen some pretty phenomenal record-setting prices, but at the end of the day, your house is only worth what someone is prepared to pay for it.
+- You Got Greedy – Your house is only worth what someone is prepared to pay for it.
 It’s nice that you thought you’d get $100K over what your house is worth because your neighbour did, but greed won’t get you more money.
-One of our greatest pet peeves is the Seller who prices their house at $699K, gets 3 offers on Magic Offer Date and turns them all down because they really wanted $800,000.
-If you want $800,00, price your house at $800,000.
+One of our greatest pet peeves is the Seller who prices their house at $899K, gets 3 offers on Magic Offer Date and turns them all down because they really wanted $1,200,000.
+If you want $1,200,00, price your house closer to $1,200,000.

 So what’s a Seller to do?